 The POSTunderground is intended as a gathering place for local jazz players from the greater Brookline community.
 Given Brookline's proximity to Boston, this includes musicians associated with Berklee and New England Conservatory, both students and faculty.
 The POSTunderground is a five minute walk from the Brookline Hills T Stop on the Green Line.
 In addition, the community includes the great many musicians living in Jamaica Plain, for whom the POSTunderground is a just short drive.
 As noted elsewhere, the POSTunderground is also intended as a gathering place for members of the greater Brookline jazz education community and their students.
 By providing a central location where all these musical forces can meet, the POSTunderground hopes to help strengthen and sustain the greater Brookline jazz community.

-The POSTunderground hosts two weekly events: Standards by Starlight, Fridays, 7 to 11 PM, and the Post-brunch POST Brunch, Sundays, 2 to 5 PM.
-Outside groups from the greater Brookline community are invited to play the first set on Fridays, 7 to 8 PM, and Sundays, 2 to 3 PM.
+The POSTunderground hosts two weekly events: Standards by Starlight, Fridays, 8:30 to 11:30 PM, and the Sunday Jazz Hang, Sundays, 3 to 6 PM.
+Outside groups from the greater Brookline community are invited to play the first set on Fridays, 7:30 to 8:30 PM, and Sundays, 2 to 3 PM.
 This opening set is known as Set One, and is available to non-jazz groups as well, especially those suited to an intimate, acoustic music

 The POSTunderground is a fully (if modestly!) equipped performance space.
 Against all odds, the room has a great natural sound with no amplification needed, aside from the usual requirements for bass and guitar.
 The piano is a Baldwin Acrosonic, not an intrinsically great instrument but perfect for the space and regularly tuned.
 The drum set is a classic 60’s Slingerland jazz kit.
 There are two vintage Peavey guitar amps and one vintage Peavey bass amp (Peavey: Kinda Sucks, Never Dies).
 The PA is a Fender Passport 250, just right for the space.